deakjahn/vscode-php-allfactor/README.md

 # PHP AllFactor

-**AllFactor** is a comprehensive PHP refactoring tool for Visual Studio Code.
+**PHP AllFactor** is a comprehensive PHP refactoring tool for Visual Studio Code.
 It aims to provide all popular and feasible refactoring operations for PHP, and then some.
 The main goal is that, coupled with a code intelligence solution like [Intelephense](https://marketplace.visualstudio.com/items?itemName=bmewburn.vscode-intelephense-client), they should provide practically everything you need in order to enjoy a full PHP development experience in Visual Studio Code that parallels the offerings of any competing IDE.

 ## Early development period